 You might even prefer to use this pedal to sculpt your perfect lead tone for solos.
 You can find settings with a compressed, fuzz-like character making the Box of Metal adept at crafting searing lead tones.

 The EQ controls are quite interactive and can create filtered-sounding distortion tones.
 There are some very interesting textures to be found here, making this pedal a great choice for tonal explorers.
 The Box of Metal might be very interesting to have in the studio when you want to layer and blend some different guitar tones to create wholly original sounds.
-These aren’t your typical metal distortion tones, and the BOM is definitely worthy of checking out for anyone looking for an aggressive dirt box.
+These aren’t your typical metal distortion tones, and the BOM is definitely worthy of checking out for anyone looking for an aggressive dirt box that’s a little different from other guitar pedals.

 Let’s see the end result.